Eco Books - environmental books online

 Ecovillage Living: Restoring the Earth and Her People

-Rupert Fike, Book Publishing Company, 1998, Paperback
+Rupert Fike, Book Publishing Company, 2nd Ed., Paperback

 In 1972, at the height of the counter-culture movement, several hundred hippies drove their school buses into southern rural Tennessee and founded America's largest, modern-day intentional community: The Farm.
 In this book, past and present members of The Farm recount some of their more memorable experiences.